Whth/fabricatio/packages/fabricatio-checkpoint/README.md

 # uv pip install fabricatio[checkpoint]
 ```

-Or install `fabricatio-diff` along with all other components of `fabricatio`:
+Or install `fabricatio-checkpoint` along with all other components of `fabricatio`:

 ```bash
 pip install fabricatio[full]